 In 2011, in recognition of a one million dollar pledge to fund the unmet costs related to marrow or stem cell transplantation, Florida Hospital for Children, named the newly established transplant center, the Kids Beating Cancer Pediatric Transplant Center, in memory of John Robert Voight.
 Through Kids Beating Cancer’s advocacy and support, Central Florida now has a place dedicated to the healing of today’s children as well as future generations diagnosed with leukemia, cancer and 80 other malignant and non-malignant life threatening diseases.

-Fund the Match removes the financial barriers to care by funding the pre- transplantation workup, at a cost per child of $10,000 to $70,000, costs never covered by Medicaid and frequently not totally covered by insurance.
+Fund the Match removes the financial barriers to care by funding the pre- transplantation workup, at a cost per child of $10,000 to $100,000, costs not covered by Medicaid and frequently not totally covered by insurance.
 By removing these financial barriers to care, “Fund the Match”, allows children access to a life saving transplant when they need it, without delay.

 My Room creates a safe and fun place for a child during treatment.
 A themed hospital room is customized according to each child’s preference, such as Disney Princess, Hello Kitty, or Spiderman complete with bedding, games, toys, and other age appropriate items.
 The transplant process is lengthy, coupled with an extended stay away from the familiarity and comfort of the child’s home, causing children to become very homesick.
 “My Room” puts a child’s distinct fingerprint on the room he or she will be calling home for many months.